 Friday is their big night: there’s a live band on the stage, hammered people of every age (too old and too young), and a great mix of locals and foreigners interacting.
 The ‘anything goes’ atmosphere is infectious, trashy fun until it gets taken a little too far, as we discovered here.

-Siquijor Island Summary
+Siquijor Itinerary Summary

 - Get your ferry and check in to your accommodation